angular/angular/aio/content/guide/universal.md

 the client.
 This means that the application generally renders more quickly, giving users a chance to view the application layout before it becomes fully interactive.

-For a more detailed look at different techniques and concepts surrounding SSR, please check out this [article](https://developers.google.com/web/updates/2019/02/rendering-on-the-web).
+For a more detailed look at different techniques and concepts surrounding SSR, check out this [article](https://developers.google.com/web/updates/2019/02/rendering-on-the-web).

 You can easily prepare an application for server-side rendering using the [Angular CLI](guide/glossary#cli).